urswilke/pyramidi/README.md

 modified dataframes can be written back to midi files (again using miditapyr).

+Thus, you can manipulate all the intermediate dataframes and write midi files from R. However, you need to make sure yourself that the midi files you write can be understood by your softsynth.
+The data is not yet validated, but [mido](https://github.com/mido/mido) (also used to write midi files) already catches some of the possible inconsistencies.

 Via the small helper package [raudiomate](https://github.com/urswilke/raudiomate) the midi data can be